Grocery Store Careers: Options, Job Titles, and Descriptions

 5. Customer Service Representative

 Customer service representatives at grocery stores assist shoppers with questions, sell products that aren’t available in the aisles (for example, baby formula), and address customer complaints.
-Depending on the store, customer service reps may pinch-hit as cashiers, baggers, or stockers, if needed.
+Depending on the store, customer service reps may occasionally work as cashiers, baggers, or stockers, if needed.

 According to the BLS, 102,020 customer service representatives worked at grocery stores in 2019.

-Pay: Customer service representatives in 2019 earned an average hourly wage of $13.16, according to the BLS.
+Pay: Grocery store customer service representatives in 2019 earned an average hourly wage of $13.16, according to the BLS.

 6. Food Preparation Worker